hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `500`       | `1501`               | Internal server error - upstream request error |

 Note that there is an OK status to indicate that the request was properly fulfilled, but that no data was found.
 This can be very useful feedback to clients and users, who may otherwise suspect server problems if no data is returned.

+Error `1405` implies that a HAPI server should not send data outside of the time range of availability indicated by `startDate` and `stopDate` from an `/info` response.
+The motivation for this is consistency between metadata and data responses and complexities that could result if servers did not enforce this error condition (see [a related issue discussion](https://github.com/hapi-server/data-specification/issues/97).
+For a frequently updated dataset, we recommend that the server set the `stopDate` to a future time if there is a desire not to update the `stopDate` in the `/info` response at the same frequency.
+We also recommend that the allowed start and stop dates are included in the error message associated with a `1405` error.

 Note also the response `1408` indicating that the server will not fulfill the request since it is too large.
 This gives a HAPI server a way to let clients know about internal limits within the server.